AhmedAymannn/Java-Design-Patterns-Lab/README.md

 ### Observer Pattern
 **Location:** `src/ObserverPattern/`

-**Concept:** The Observer pattern defines a one-to-many dependency between objects, where when one object (the subject) changes state, all its dependents (observers) are automatically notified and updated.
-This pattern is essential for building event-driven systems and maintaining loose coupling between objects.
+**Concept:** The Observer pattern defines a one-to-many dependency between objects, where when one object (the subject) changes state, all its dependents (observers) are automatically notified and updated

 **Key Components:**
 - `Observer` Interface: Defines the contract for objects that want to receive notifications